 - (1) To any one person.
-The number of Common Shares reserved for issuance to any one person in any 12 month period under this Plan and any Security Based Compensation Plan shall not exceed 5% of the outstanding Common Shares at the time of the grant, unless the Corporation is listed on Tier 1 of the Exchange and has obtained Disinterested Shareholder Approval to exceed such limit. - (2) To Consultants.
+The maximum aggregate number of Common Shares of the Corporation that are issuable pursuant to all Security Based Compensation granted or issued in any 12 month period to any one person must not exceed 5% of the issued shares of the Corporation, calculated as at the date any Security Based Compensation is granted or issued to any one Person, unless the Corporation has obtained the requisite disinterested Shareholder approval pursuant to section 5.3 of TSXV Policy 4.4. - (2) To Consultants.
 The number of Common Shares reserved for issuance to any one Consultant in any 12 month period under this Plan and any Security Based Compensation Plan shall not exceed 2% of the outstanding Common Shares at the time of the grant. - (3) To persons conducting Investor Relations Activities.
-The aggregate number of Common Shares reserved for issuance to any persons conducting Investor Relations Activities in any 12 month period under this Plan and any Security Based Compensation Plan shall not exceed 2% of the outstanding Common Shares at the time of the grant; provided, that while the Corporation is a Capital Pool Company, no Common Shares may be reserved for issuance to any persons conducting Investor Relations Activities. - (4) To Insiders.
-Unless the Corporation has received Disinterested Shareholder Approval to do so: - (a) the aggregate number of Common Shares reserved for issuance to Insiders under this Plan and any Security Based Compensation Plan shall not exceed 10% of the outstanding Common Shares at the time of the grant;
+The maximum aggregate number of Common Shares of the Corporation that are issuable pursuant to all Options granted in any 12 month period to all Investor Relations Service Providers in aggregate must not exceed 2% of the Issued Shares of the Corporation, calculated as at the date any Option is granted to any such Investor Relations Service Provider. - (4) To Insiders.
+Unless the Corporation has received Disinterested Shareholder Approval to do so: - (a) the aggregate number of Common Shares reserved for issuance to Insiders under this